DomenicoHyatt/jadb/CONTRIBUTING.md

   full terse.
 * Newline at end of file - This makes `cat`-ing files, etc easier.

-Happy coding!
-I, the original author, and all users are grateful for your contribution. :-)
+Happy coding# I, the original author, and all users are grateful for your contribution. :-)